AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 ---
 # Install [!DNL Payment Services]

+To get started using Payment Services for [!DNL Adobe Commerce] and [!DNL Magento Open Source], you must complete a few onboarding steps.

+>[!INFO]
+>
+> See our [Configure [!DNL Payment Services] for Adobe Commerce](https://experienceleague.adobe.com/en/docs/commerce-learn/tutorials/admin/adobe-commerce-services/configure-adobe-payment-services) video for additional information.

 Downloading and installing the [!DNL Payment Services] extension for [!DNL Adobe Commerce] and [!DNL Magento Open Source] is a prerequisite step for using [!DNL Payment Services].

 ![[!DNL Payment Services] extension Admin view](assets/admin-view.png){width="300" zoomable="yes"}